dolphindb/Tutorials_EN/streaming_tutorial.md

 vtemp = 2.0 2.2 2.3 2.4 2.5 2.6 2.7 0.13 0.23 2.9
 tableInsert(pubTable,vtimestamp,vtemp)
 ```
-From the result, it can be seen that pubTable writes 10 records of data, subTable1 receives all, subTable2 is filtered by myhandler, and 9 pieces of data are received (0.13 is filtered).
+The result show that 10 messages are written to pubTable, subTable1 receives all of them, subTable2 receives 9 messages as the row with vtemp=0.13 is filtered by `myhandler`.

-- msgAsTable： a Boolean value indicating whether the subscribed data is a table.
-The default value is false, which means that the subscription data is a tuple of columns.
+- msgAsTable: a Boolean value indicating whether the subscribed data is a table.
+The default value is false, which means that the subscribed data is a tuple of columns.

-The following example shows the difference in the subscription data format:
 ```
 def myhandler1(table){
 	subTable1.append!(table)
 }